objectbox/objectbox-dart/objectbox/README.md

   </a>
 </p>

-# Flutter database for Dart-native objects 💙
+# Flutter database for Dart-native objects and on-device vector management 💙

-ObjectBox Flutter database is an excellent choice for storing Dart objects in cross-platform applications.
-Designed for high performance, the ObjectBox Flutter database is excellent for mobile and IoT devices.
-ObjectBox consumes minimal CPU, memory, and battery, ensuring that your software is not only efficient but also sustainable.
-By storing data locally on the device, ObjectBox allows you to cut cloud expenditures and create an app that does not require a connection.
-Get started with our intuitive native Dart API in minutes, without the hassle of SQL.
+The ObjectBox Flutter database is a great choice for managing Dart objects in cross-platform and AI-driven applications.
+Its advanced vector search empowers on-device AI for a variety of applications, including RAG AI, generative AI, and similarity searches.
+Designed for high performance, the ObjectBox Flutter database is excellent for mobile and IoT devices, minimizing CPU, memory, and battery usage to enhance device efficiency and sustainability.
-Plus: We built a data synchronization solution that allows you to keep data in sync across devices and servers, both online and offline.
+As an offline-first solution, ObjectBox makes sure your app reliably works offline as well as online.

+Build smarter apps with our easy-to-use native Dart API, and enjoy our seamless Data Sync, which provides data consistency across devices.

 ## Features

+🧠 **Artificial Intelligence** - superfast vector search.\
 🏁 **Super fast** - 10X faster than SQLite - see the [performance benchmarks](#flutter-database-performance-benchmarks).\
 🪂 **ACID compliant** - Atomic, Consistent, Isolated, Durable.\
 💻 **Cross-platform** - Android, iOS, macOS, Linux, Windows.\